Winter Power Lab - 2017-2018 Season

-To achieve results in a timely manner the athlete must be doing workouts at the necessary or adquate intensity and duration, at the pertinent time pre/post or in season.
-This will lead to adequate adaptation of the targeted energy systems within the context of the needs and demands of the season, individual events, and the available training time per week or month.
+To achieve results in a timely manner the athlete must be doing workouts at an adquate intensity and duration, at the pertinent time, in pre/post or in season.
+This will lead to adaptation of the targeted energy systems within the context of the needs and demands of the season, the athlete's individual events, and the available training time per week or month.
 In addition, certain aspects can be trained to incorporate improvement, or make adjustments, in elements such as biomechanical or functional efficiency during training.
 Thereby increasing the athlete's ability to ride stronger for longer as their training volume increases.

 In the Power Lab sessions we will emphasize power based interval training to enable the cyclist to generate increased power utilizing all the body's energy systems during the various demands of a wide range of cycling events and competition, or just general riding.

 I am a recreational rider.
 Would I benefit from power training?

 The benefit of training with power impacts all levels of cycling, as power based performance mesasurement is a direct unbiased measure of the effort and the resulting work that a cyclist produces, whether a beginner or an experienced endurance cyclist or racer.
 All cyclists will benefit from the specific training that will exploit power based training zones.